mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

 - If you want to perform parameter estimation and/or model comparison, but it is difficult to compute the likelihood for your models (time-consuming and/or analytically unknown).
 ABC is a likelihood-free approach, the only requirement is that you can simulate your models, given values for their parameters.
 - ABCdeZ.jl allows to compute model evidences directly and hence the results are future-proof.
 Model selection in ABC is often done by simulating all models of interest in the same ABC run.
 With ABCdeZ.jl you can run models individually, store the resulting evidence (and ``ϵ``'s) and compute evidences of any other models later, without re-computing the first.
 In the end, the desired set of models can be compared by transforming their evidences into posterior model probabilities or Bayes factors.
-- ABCdeZ.jl offers fast thread-based parallelism by enabled by [FLoops.jl](https://github.com/JuliaFolds/FLoops.jl) [^10]; additional it also allows to store arbitrary data ```blobs``` together with the sample particles (e.g., to have the simulation output alongside the final posterior samples).
+- ABCdeZ.jl offers fast thread-based parallelism by enabled by [FLoops.jl](https://github.com/JuliaFolds/FLoops.jl) [^10]; additionally it also allows to store arbitrary data ```blobs``` together with the sample particles (e.g., to have the simulation output alongside the final posterior samples).

 **Why not ABC(deZ.jl)?**